phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-The default value is PARALLEL for 2.9 and later.
+The default value is PARALLEL.

-Before 2.9, the default value is GROUP which uses cooperative groups (CUDA 9.0 and later) for processes managing more than one GPUs.
+Setting is to GROUP will use cooperative groups (CUDA 9.0 and later) for processes managing more than one GPU.
-Setting it to PARALLEL uses a launch system which can be faster but is prone to deadlocks if you are using CUDA 11.2 or older when one process manages multiple GPUs.
+This is deprecated in 2.9 and may be removed in future versions.

 NCCL_IB_DISABLE
 ---------------